Firefighter + EMT PTSD: what it is, what it looks like + what you can do

 Watch to hear a fellow firefighter's story.
 Thank you to Brandon of Couchton Fire & Rescue for taking the time to talk to us about this important issue.

-What are signs of first responder PTSD?The signs of"Sometimes, it’s easier to recognize PTSD in others rather than ourselves," says the International Association of Fire Fighters.
+What are the signs of first responder PTSD?"Sometimes, it’s easier to recognize PTSD in others rather than ourselves," says the International Association of Fire Fighters.
 Some signs of PTSD include:

 Nightmares and flashbacks (these can occur long after an event has occurred and are often the first sign of PTSD)